mamewotoko/malarm/README.txt

 3. Build and run on your target device

 ## TODO (bugs?):
+- implement music player as Service to play long time -- or use native player
 - editable playlist support
+-- use au music player????
--- add favorite music
+- add stop music into resource
 - change vibration timing
-- implement music player as Service to play long time
 - preset volume of sleep / wakeup mode.
 - add license file of this source
 - fix vibration bug (onNewIntent is called after unlocking device?)